kagantx/LinkedinProject/README.md

 To install, place all the files in a single directory and create an environment with all of the libraries in requirements.txt

+### Execute

+Run the linkedin_base.py file, put all the files in the same folder

 ## Built With